gmackall/productivity-tools/issue_grapher/README.md

-A tool to generate a graph of github likes an issue has received over time.
+A tool to generate a graph of github reactions an issue has received over time.

 Inspired by https://github.com/loic-sharma/github-insights.